remmertjack/Clustering-Ball-Players-1/README.md

 <img src="figs/kmeans_.png" width="33%" /><img src="figs/kmedoids_.png" width="33%" /><img src="figs/gmm_.png" width="33%" />

-Most noticeabe is the amount of variance that is explained in the dimensions.
+Most noticeable is the amount of variance that is explained in the dimensions.
 Using Euclidean distance in K-Means and GMM, we only explained 56% of the data in 2D, whereas when we changed to the Minkowski distance, we were able to explain 62% of the variance.
-Overall this is not a tremendous amount within our dataset, and some believe it should be at least 60%.
+Overall, this is not a tremendous amount within our dataset, and some believe it should be at least 60%.
 In order to look at the variables that accounted for the most variance, we can look at a biplot of the variables, using Euclidean distance.
 Here we